Contract

 General

-My Mindful Counsellor cannot accept liability for participant’s medical conditions which may develop during or subsequent to us working together, nor loss of, or damage to personal property.
+5. My Mindful Counsellor cannot accept liability for participant’s medical conditions which may develop during or subsequent to us working together, nor loss of, or damage to personal property.
 I am not medically trained and any services offered are not a substitute for medical attention or advice/treatment.
 I take no responsibility for your actions, choices or decisions.
 It is your sole responsibility to ensure that services offered are appropriate for you.
 I can make no guarantees as you are responsible for your own progress.
 If you feel unwell at any time please make this clear immediately.
 Please consult your doctor if you are unsure about any practice or starting any program.
+Please share any medical information of relevance and instructions, in writing, should you have a linked medical incident whilst with me e.g. epilepsy or diabetic or allergic reaction etc.

-I expressly reserve all copyright and trademark in all documents, information and materials on my website.
+8. I expressly reserve all copyright and trademark in all documents, information and materials on my website.
 I reserve the right to take action against you if you breach any of these terms.
+All images are created by myself.

-By using our services, you agree that My Mindful Counsellor is not to be held liable for any decisions you make and any consequences, as a result, are your own.
-Under no circumstances can you hold My Mindful Counsellor liable for any actions you decide to take, nor can you hold us liable for any loss or costs incurred as a result of your own actions.
+By using my services, you agree that My Mindful Counsellor/I is not to be held liable for any decisions you make and any consequences, as a result, are your own.
+Under no circumstances can you hold My Mindful Counsellor/me liable for any actions you decide to take or not take, nor can you hold me liable for any loss or costs incurred as a result of your own actions.

 PLEASE NOTE - By booking and paying the deposit for sessions, courses or retreats, you are agreeing to all of the above points that constitute My Mindful Counsellor's general terms and conditions.